Raivis80/Milestone-Project-3/README.md

 ![Colors](project_files/images/Colors.png)
 Thanks to [coolors.co](https://coolors.co)
 ### **Fonts**
-- "Montserrat" for Headings h6,h5,h4,h3,h2,h1 family [ Montserrat](https://fonts.googleapis.com/css?family=Montserrat:400,700")
+- Headings h6,h5,h4,h3,h2,h1 family [ Montserrat](https://fonts.googleapis.com/css?family=Montserrat:400,700")
-- Body font family [Lato](https://fonts.googleapis.com/css?family=Lato:400,700,400italic,700italic")  As a backup sans-serif.
+- Body main text font family [Lato](https://fonts.googleapis.com/css?family=Lato:400,700,400italic,700italic")  As a backup sans-serif.
 ### **Media**
 Bootstrap ["Freelancer"](https://startbootstrap.com/theme/freelancer) starter template used for site modified to suit current project.

 Template source code can be found by clicking following link > [GitHib](https://github.com/startbootstrap/startbootstrap-freelancer)
 # [&#8686;](#-)
 ## ***Features***
-The Website is fully responsive fixed navigation bar that morphs when user scrolls.
-Display Gallery grid with simple hover effects responsive, mobile friendly contact form with form labels and form validation
+The website built using a flask web framework and bootstrap framework.
+WTForms form librarie Integration with forms validation.
+The Website is fully responsive fixed navigation bar at the top.
+MongoDB Cloud data platform for databases cloud storage.
+Cloidinary API for Image assets management.

+- Sign In, Create account forms
+   - Forms Features "Username", enter your password fields.
+   - To help with form validation I.m using WTForms validation tools.
+   - WTForm validation used that includes validations such as"Min/Max-Lenght", "Allowed Characters".
+   - A new session cookie will be generated upon login.
+- Create account forms
+   - Forms Features "Username", enter and confirm your password fields.
+   - create account will generate Hashed Passwords With Werkzeug and store along with username on a mongo DB users collection.
+   - WTForm validation used that includes validations such as"Min/Max-Lenght", "Allowed Characters" and Confirm password.
+- Landing Page
+   - Large fully responsive website brand name heading.
+   - Dynamic Image feature, displays latest user post inserts across three categories.
 - NavBar
-   - Internal site navigation Links
-   - Login/Register link
-   - Site brand name
-- Sign In
-   - In the "Username" field, enter a username
-   - Enter and confirm your password
-   - Click "Sign In" button
-- Create account
-   - In the "Username" field, enter a username
-   - Enter and confirm your password
-   - Enter email address.
-   - Click "Create new account" button
-- Landing Page
-   - Central Hero image
-   - Carousel recent uploads feature
-- User upload Thumbnail grid
-   - Displays user content in a responsive grid
-- Contact Form
-   - First and Last Name input fields
-   - Email Address input field
-   - Text area input field
-   - Submit button
-- User Interface
-   - Edit/delete this profile
-   - Image upload functionality
-   - Title input field
-   - Text area field for content description
-   - Post content button
-   - Edit content button
-   - Delete	Post button with confirm function for to prevent accidental deletion
-- Admin management Interface
-   - Manage/delete self profile
-   - Manage other User profile information reset passwords.
-   - Image upload functionality, Title input field
-   - Text area field for content description
-   - Post content button, Edit content button
-   - Edit/Delete	self/other user Posts
+   - The website features a fully responsive navbar with a dropdown menu.
+   - Internal site navigation Links, Login/Register link, Site brand name.
+- Thumbnail Gallery
+   - Gallery Displays user content in a responsive grid thumbnails.
+Gallery order is displaying recent first.
+   - Gallery is generated dynamically using flask jinja2 a templating language for loop.
+   - All the text content and image links are stored on a Mongo DB.
+   - And all the image files are stored on a API cloud service "Cloudinary".
+   - Each Thumbnail has link that if clicked on will open up a modal with larger version of the image, description and author.
+   - Modal image link future more to secure cloudinary URL.
+- My Posts
+   - My Posts Page Displays user content cards in a responsive grid.
+Post order is displaying recent first.
+   - My Posts cards is generated dynamically using flask jinja2 a templating language for loop.
+   - All the text content and image links are stored on a Mongo DB.
+   - And all the image files are stored on a API cloud service "Cloudinary".
+   - Each Card has a build in link that if clicked on will open up a Edit post page.
+- Add Post
+   - Category dropdown sellect meny, Title input field, text area field for content description, Image upload functionality,
+   - WTform validation used to verify allowed files such as Images. .jpg. .jpeg. .png. . gif ....
+   - Once form was submitted, the Images are uploaded to the "cloudinary" API.
+   - Three image links are generated out of cloudinary (300p small thumbnails, 1920p Larger thumbnails and full size image link)
+   - Image links along with text content are stored in he Mongo DB posts collection.
+- Edit Post
+   - Features Category dropdown sellect meny, Title input field, text area field for content description and delete button.
+   - Edit post enables user to change post category, edit description and the title but not the image.
+   - At The bottom of the form is a Delete Post button with confirm function for to prevent accidental deletion.
+   - Delete function will wipe out all the content related to the post (")text and image links and with image files).
+- Account
+   1. Feature two bootstrap vertically collapsing accordions
+   1. Change password
+      - Old password, new password, confirm password fields with submit button
+      - Cange passwors will erase old Hashed Werkzeug and generate new ghash based on password
+      - Database user collection will update with new hash after submitting the form
+   1. Delete account
+      - password, confirm password fields with submit for deletion button
+      - All the user data will be removed from Mongo DB users collection
+- Admin manage
+   - Feature bootstrap vertically collapsing accordions.
+      1. Users And Posts
+         - Total number of the users
+         - Total number of the posts
+         - All the registered users and their posts with links to the post itself.
+      1. Resset DB Indexes
+         - This Will drop all search indexes on a collection and recreates
+         - Checbox following javascript function to prompt the user to confirm Before resset.
+      1. Add new Category
+         - Text input field for new category input and Submin button.
+         - After submitting the new category will be created and stored in mongoDB categories collection.
+      1. Delete Category
+         - Dropdown caegory sellect meny Submin button.
+         - After confirmation category will be deleted from mongoDB categories collection.
+      1. Delete any user account
+         - Username fiel, password, confirm password fields with submit for deletion button
+         - All the user data will be removed from Mongo DB users collection
+      1. Change Admin password
+         - Features, Old password, new password, confirm password fields with submit button
+         - Cange passwors will erase old Hashed Werkzeug and generate new ghash based on password
+         - Database user collection will update with new hash after submitting the form
+- Admin Edit User posts
+   - Features Category dropdown sellect meny, Title input field, text area field for content description and delete button.
+   - Edit post enables user to change post category, edit description and the title but not the image.
+   - At The bottom of the form is a Delete Post button with confirm function for to prevent accidental deletion.
+   - Delete function will wipe out all the content related to the post (text and image links and with image files).
+   - A link to delete user profile modal
+- Delete user popup modal
+   - Prefilled with Username of the post, password, confirm password fields with submit for deletion button.
+   - All the user data will be removed from Mongo DB users collection.
 - footer
    - Copyright information
-   - Terms and privacy policy
    - Social Links
      - FaceBook, LinkedIn, Instagram

-#### - **Contact page**
 # [&#8686;](#Introduction)
 ## [TESTING](TESTING.md)
 - Testing information can be found in a separate testing file [TESTING.md](TESTING.md)